noahitall/PimGarden/README.md

 - Create groups and manage group memberships
 - Add and manage tags for better entity organization
 - Create custom action types with configurable scores and colors
+- Birthday tracking and notifications for contacts
+- Upcoming birthdays display on home screen (toggleable feature)

 ## User Interface Features